rmorse/edd-eu-vat-fix/README.md

     - Orders that shouldn't have VAT but do, have a button to automatically update the order and remove all the VAT info.
 	   - It is recommended to issue a partial refund via the payment processor directly for the VAT amount.
 	- Orders that should have VAT but dont - there is a button to add VAT.
-	   - This will be calculated based on the VAT rate for the country of the customer.
+	   - This will be calculated based on the VAT rate for the country of the order.
-	   - The total will remain the same (meaning you lose the VAT amount)
+	   - The total will remain the same

 **Note:** - this does not account for discounts and charges that may have been applied to the order.

 **Note 2:** - this plugin has not been extensively tested - take a backup and delete once you have finished using.